 Hidden in the keyboard

-The latest version of the Google Keyboard rolled out last week with emoji support, but you actually need KitKat to use them in their entirety.
+The latest version of the Keyboard rolled out with emoji support, but you actually need KitKat to use them in their entirety.
 Those not on Android 4.4 will see a severely limited list of characters, as exhibited in the screenshot below.

-To enable emoji, you’ll have to install a specific keyboard pack.
-Head into the Language and Input panel in Settings.
-Tap on the settings for the Google Keyboard and scroll to the bottom to select Add-on dictionaries.
-Tap on Emoji for English words and Android will begin to install the language pack on your system.
-If you don’t see the option, go back into the Language and Input settings and disable "Use system language" under Input languages.
+To enable emojis, you’ll have to install a specific keyboard pack.
+Head into the language Input panel in Settings.
+Tap on the settings for the Keyboard and scroll to the bottom to select Add-on dictionaries.
+Tap on Emoji for English words, and Android will begin to install the language pack on your system.
+If you don’t see the option, go back into the language Input settings disable; use system language under Input languages.

 The emoji your friends see on iOS only slightly resemble the ones that Android uses.
-Here’s a quick comparison of emoji across both platforms.
+Here’s a quick comparison of emojis across both platforms.

-Regardless, it’s relieving to know that now Android users won’t be left out from dressing up their texts and emails with cute characters and icons.
+It’s a relief to know that Android users won’t be left out of dressing up their texts.
+And emails with cute character icons.